dbca-wa/sdis/docs/source/specs.rst

 Science Project Annual Reporting
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-* Get email broadcast about Annual Report
+* Users get one central email broadcast about Annual Report
-* Find all progress reports in "My Tasks", update and submit them all
+* Users find all progress reports requiring their input in "My Tasks", update and submit them
 * If an update is rejected, it will turn up in "My Tasks" again